WulfGamesYT/MultiDatabasePDO/README.md

 ]);
 $insertQuery->execute(true, "Users");
 ```

-The way the `generateRandomID()` function works is that it will:
-1. Generate a random string of desired length.
-2. Perform a SELECT query on all tables to see if the random string is there in the specified column.
-3. If any rows exist with the value of the random string in the specified column go back to step 1, else continue.
-4. Return the random string.

 ## Have Questions?
 Like It?
 If you need to ask a question, reach out to me on Twitter.<br>